dev-man-slash/dev-man-slash/README.md

 - 👀 I’m interested in coding, learning and ...
 - 🌱 I’m currently learning Flutter and Kotlin
 - 💞️ I’m looking to collaborate on dart projects
-- 📫 How to reach me ... email me dev.man.slash@gmail.com
+- 📫 How to reach me ... mail me dev.man.slash@gmail.com

 <!---
 dev-man-slash/dev-man-slash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.